jaz303/sexp-tokenizer/README.md

   * string - a double or single quoted string.
 Slash-escaping is supported for `'`, `"`, `\r`, `\n` and `\t`
   * symbol - any series of non-space, non-paren characters that is neither a number nor a symbol

-For each type of atom, a translation function can be assigned for managing the values `sexp-tokenizer` produces (see API, below).
+For each type of atom, a translation function can be assigned for managing the emitted values (see API, below).

 ## Installation